 The Firewall MBean configures fields on the NWSP My Firewall page.
 Table 5-7 describes the attributes in the Firewall MBean.
+For more information about configuring and using the SESM firewall features, see the "Personal Firewalls" section on page 10-12.

-Firewall Protocols and Firewall Applications
+Firewall Protocols and Applications

-The Firewall MBean defines a list of firewall protocols and firewall applications, which are SESM concepts used in a different way from the OSI protocol and application concepts.
+The Firewall MBean defines a list of firewall protocols and firewall applications, which are SESM concepts used in a different way than the OSI protocol and application concepts.
 You can specify ACLs on firewall applications, but not on firewall protocols.